uwdata/termite-data-server/README.md

 http:// [server] / [dataset] / [model] / [attribute]
 ```

 The string `[server]` is the base portion of the URL, such as `http://localhost:8080` when running a local machine.
-As multiple projects can be hosted on the same server, `[dataset]` is a string `[A-Za-z_]+` that uniquely identifies a project.
+As multiple projects can be hosted on the same server, `[dataset]` is a string `[A-Za-z0-9_]+` that uniquely identifies a project.
 A web-based visualization can access the content of a topic model by specifying the remaining URL `[model]/[attribute]`, such as `lda/TermTopicMatrix` and `treetm/TermTopicConstraints` to retrieve the term-topic matrix and send user-defined constraints to the server, respectively.

 Using the software
 ------------------